 These are rough figures.
 Want a better idea of what you’d sell for?
 I recommend hiring a valuation expert who specializes in agencies.

-- David Baker of ReCourses offers a valuation service specific to agencies.
+- David C. Baker of offers a valuation service specific to agencies.

-You’ll probably find the current valuation is lower than you want.
+You may find your current valuation is lower than you want.
 If so, I’m glad to help you create a plan to increase the number—please get in touch.